James Lee Anderson Jr.

 solving and process improvement.
 He currently works as Quality Manager for Avery Dennison

-in Clinton, SC.
-A Life Member of the Carolina Alumni Association, he has also served
+in Clinton, South Carolina.
+A Life Member of the Carolina Alumni Association, he has

-on the Alumni Association's Board of Governors, and he is a former president of the
+served on the Alumni Association's Board of Governors, and he is a former president

-(1981) in biological sciences at USC.
-He served as State Parks Naturalist for the
+in biological sciences (1981) at South Carolina.
+He served as State Parks Naturalist

-from USC.
-He practiced environmental law in the Office of the General Counsel, SC
+from South Carolina.
+He practiced environmental law in the Office of the General Counsel,

-Department of Health and Environmental Control.
-In 2005, he joined DHEC's Office of
+SC Department of Health and Environmental Control.
+In 2005, he joined DHEC's Office

 Center, South Carolina's homeland security fusion center.
 He is active in the Conference